Sank's Glossary of Linguistics

 1. (Morphology) Affix whose place in the string is not fixed but rather determined from without. | Rolf Noyer, 1994

 2. (Morphology) Cross-linguistically, affixes are usually stable and always on the same edge of the word: a prefix (suffix) is always a prefix (suffix).
-The rare exceptions are "mobile affixes" which switch between a prefix and suffix based on their base's phonological or lexical properties, e.g. Huave (Noyer 1994, Kim 2010, 2015) and Afar (Fulmer 1991, 1997), but these are controversial (Paster 2006, 2009). | Nikita Bezrukov and Hossep Dolatian, 2020
+The rare exceptions are mobile affixes which switch between a prefix and suffix based on their base's phonological or lexical properties, e.g. Huave (Noyer 1994, Kim 2010, 2015) and Afar (Fulmer 1991, 1997), but these are controversial (Paster 2006, 2009). | Nikita Bezrukov and Hossep Dolatian, 2020

 3. (Morphology) If an affix is unspecified as to whether it is underlyingly a prefix or a suffix, phonological considerations could determine which side of the stem the affix attaches to.
-This type of phonologically governed mobile affixation has been claimed to exist in Huave (Kim [2010], Noyer 1994), where some affixes can occur either as prefixes or suffixes depending on a phonological property of the stem of affixation.
+This type of phonologically governed mobile affixation has been claimed to exist in Huave (isolate; Mexico) (Kim to appear [2010], Noyer 1994), where some affixes can occur either as prefixes or suffixes depending on a phonological property of the stem of affixation.

 1. š-i-n-a-ndjak